 Change in membership of Consortium (Clause2.2.6.2), change from Bidding Consortium to Bidding Company (Clause 2.2.6.3) and change from Bidding Company to Bidding Consortium (Clause 2.2.6.4) will be permitted only once.
 Equity lock in provisions, beyond the period of issuance of Letter of Intent, shall be as per the provisions in the RfP and TSA.

-In case of change in membership of Consortium (Clause 2.2.6.2) or change from Bidding Consortium to Bidding Company (Clause 2.2.6.3), no object certificate NOC (as per format 4.8) shall be furnished from each Member of the Consortium.
+In case of change in membership of Consortium (Clause 2.2.6.2) or change from Bidding Consortium to Bidding Company (Clause 2.2.6.3), No Objection Certificate (NOC) (as per format 4.8) shall be furnished from each Member of the Consortium.

 No change in membership of a Consortium or a change from Bidding Company to Bidding Consortium or change from Bidding Consortium to Bidding Company or a Change in Ownership shall be permitted in the period between thirty days prior to Bid Deadline and issuance of Letter of Intent.
 Accordingly, no request for a proposed change in membership of the Consortium shall be entertained during this period.